Adult Leader Selection Process

 All adults who have been selected as potential leaders of youth by a chartered organization must provide references, past addresses, other community affiliations and affirm that they have had no criminal accusations made against them.

-The BSA requires criminal background checks on all Scouting leaders.
+The BSA requires criminal background checks for all Scouting leaders.
 The background checks are administered by a nationally recognized third party that also provides this service to many local, state and federal governments; educational institutions; and other nonprofits.
+As of 2020, rechecks are performed every five years to ensure the BSA maintains our high standards for volunteer eligibility and creates the most secure environment possible for participants.

 STEP 5: Volunteer Screening Database Check